Memory¶

 Layer 2 — Channel memory (CHANNEL.md)¶

 Per-conversation memory at /Channels/{conversation_token}/CHANNEL.md.
 Loaded into the prompt when conversation_token is set.
 Holds shared context for group conversations: decisions, agreements, project status.
-Written by Claude during execution and refreshed by the channel sleep cycle.
+Written through the same memory skill and refreshed by the channel sleep cycle.

 Layer 3 — Dated memories¶